 |Last update: 2022-03-20

 GDG-Entertainment was founded in 2014 by a group of enthusiastic Italian amigans including Gianluca Girelli.
 Fan of the "Point & click" adventure games of the 80s, they already created "The Secret of Middle City" a few years ago.
-"Cybersphere" will be released very soon and can already be preordered.
+"Cybersphere" was released and is available here.

 Hello Gianluca, could you introduce yourself to our readers ?

 Hello, everyone.
 I'm Gianluca Girelli and I'm 51, which means that I was there when everything happened, at the beginning of the '80s.
 I've always been fond in computers, even before actually knowing what they really were.
 My first contact with them was with the TV show "Space 1999": it was 1976 (I was six years old) and I had already decided I wanted to be a programmer.
 I got my first computer (a Commodore C128) when it first came out and I was attending a tech school in order to get a diploma in computer science.
 That C128 was (and still is today) my platform of choice, even though back in those days I did experience and code also with my friends' VIC20s and Sinclair Spectrums.
 Later on I got an Amiga2000HD which, unfortunately, I never had the chance to use that much for a million of different reasons.
 Despite not being in the coding business for a living, coding is what I like the most and that's why, in the end, I managed to develop "The Secret of Middle City" -a point 'n click adventure- and "CyberSphere" -an icon-driven one-.
 Both games target hi-end platforms: PC, Mac, Linux and the full range of Amiga-like next-gen systems (AmigaOS4, MorphOS and AROS).